-266. (1) A person who provides to a financial sector regulator or the Reserve Bank, in connection with the operation of a financial sector law, information that is false or misleading, including by omission, commits an offence and is liable on conviction to a fine not exceeding fine not exceeding R5 000 000 or imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.
+264. (1) A person who provides to a financial sector regulator or the Reserve Bank, in connection with the operation of a financial sector law, information that is false or misleading, including by omission, commits an offence and is liable on conviction to a fine not exceeding fine not exceeding R5 000 000 or imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.

-(2) If the person knew or believed, or ought reasonably to have known or believed, that the information was false or misleading, the maximum penalty for the offence is fine not exceeding R10 000 000, or imprisonment for a period not exceeding 10 years, or to both a fine and such imprisonment.
+(2) If the person knew or believed, or ought reasonably to have known or believed, that the information was false or misleading, the maximum penalty for the offence is a fine not exceeding R10 000 000, or imprisonment for a period not exceeding 10 years, or to both a fine and such imprisonment.

 Accounts and records